securitydatspring2019/week-04-A1-injection/README.md

 how it is prevented,
 and some advice for securing the rest of the DB in case of penetration.

+## Learning Goals

+After this week you are able to:

+* Perform an attack on an unprotected database
+* Prevent attacks on your database
+* Explain the general principle behind injection attacks

 ## What to Read

 * W3Schools has an overview of sql injection which is a good start